 I’m continuously moved by the effectiveness of the treatment and fortunately in this particular case the mother was able to do some simple techniques, as taught by the practitioner, and these have really helped.
-The patents have already seen a really big difference in the bowel habits of their baby who no longer is needing suppositories and hopefully not needing many laxatives in the future either.
+The parents have already seen a really big difference in the bowel habits of their baby who no longer is needing suppositories and hopefully not needing many laxatives in the future either.
 They’ve quite rightly kept their doctor informed of progress and everyone agrees that the baby is now making great progress as her body is now able to perform healthily and naturally.

 When a baby has such a hard time passing faeces and it becomes impacted, the pain is enormous and parents can be driven to their wits end.
-It’s so important to follow medical advice if the child and do whatever is going to best help a child.
-I long for the day when baby reflexology becomes the norm as part of a range of services available to parents.
+It’s so important to follow medical advice for the child and do whatever is going to best help a child.
+I do however long for the day when baby reflexology becomes the norm as part of a range of services available to parents.
 That will be a joyous time when we literally complement each other.
 We are on our way as more and more people are finding out about the fabulous benefits of using reflexology on our little ones.

 In this case that I’ve been reading about, the baby is settled and appears to be feeling so much better and the doctor agrees that they no longer need to have these suppositories or laxative.
 That’s a fantastic thing as everyone has been very concerned for the babies’ welfare.

-Cases like this are the very reason why I wrote the Gentle Touch of Reflexology for Babies and Children.
+Cases like this are the very reason why I wrote the Gentle Touch of Reflexology for Babies and Children book.
 I wanted to be able to help parents at home.
 I realise that there lots of parents out there who may not know what to do for their children in the wee small hours (when there’s nobody about to help them) and that was why I wrote the book in the hopes that it might be able to help parents to be able to do some simple techniques that would be able to help babies have a happier and healthier life.
-The book really showed me how It is the most extraordinarily humbling experience to witness somebody doing some basic reflexology techniques and seeing the results they get.
+The book really showed me how it is the most extraordinarily humbling experience to witness somebody doing some basic reflexology techniques and seeing the results they get.